kerbin111/Integ/README.md

 say_a.int: Wants you to press "a" over and over and over.
 This program does not work in the Python IDLE; try a command prompt instead.

 Truth_machine.int: A truth machine that outputs 0 and quits if it receives a 0 as input and outputs 1's in an infinite loop if it receives a 1 as input.
 See http://esolangs.org/wiki/Truth-machine.

+stdlib.int: Not an example; it is the Integ standard library.
+Import with .0.